 vegaBROW Volumizing Serum

-Vegamour's vegan volumizer includes red clover and mung beans, which the brand says support healthy hair follicles.
-It also contains cosmetic chemist-approved peptides, so it's worth a shot.
+Vegamour's vegan volumizer includes red clover and mung beans to support healthy hair follicles naturally.
+It also contains dermatologist-approved peptides, so it's worth a shot.

 RapidBrow Eyebrow Enhancing Serum